Reasons to Hang Around

 Reasons to Hang Around is the fourth album by Norwegian band Minor Majority, released in 2006.
 All of the songs on the album were written by Pål Angelskår, except "Don't Say You Love Me" and "Keep Coming Around", which were written by Pål Angelskår, Hein Goemans, and Jon Arild Stieng, and "There Will Come Another", written by Kevin Clarke and Gregory Wicky.

+Reasons To Hang Around earned Minor Majority a Spellemannsprisen award for best pop group in 2006.